-If you love raw nature and flowing water there is a very strong case for visiting all four of Slovenia’s top gorges during your trip.
+If you love raw nature and flowing water there is a very strong case for visiting all four of Slovenia’s top gorges during your trip to Green slovenia.
 Each one is unmissable and for those of you who have the time, please, please, include each one into your daytrip schedules..
 But here is the thing.. these are just our top 4, the exciting thing is we know there are still more to find!

 Walk in stunning natural locations alongside the sheer power, changing colour and beauty of these water passages as they slice and rage through solid rock mountains.
 Each one could be the main focus of your day or part of a wonderful multi-stop daytrip.

 And you can be sure that where there is a gorge, you will find stunning bridges, waterfalls and carved rock.
-Each gorge has its own characteristics & features, offering a different experience to the other, meaning if you really have to choose just one, then depending on your route for the day, your companions & fitness levels, you can decide which is the best gorge for you.
+Each one of Slovenia's numerous gorges has its own characteristics & features, offering a different experience to the other, meaning if you really have to choose just one, then depending on your route for the day, your companions & fitness levels, you can decide which is the best gorge for you.

 The gorge is equally as breath taking in it's stunning beauty as the stony walk you have to do to see all its parts.
 The basic walk from the car park up to Devil’s Bridge takes an hour or so.. take your camera and hold on tight to it as you twist and turn up stone steps right over the gushing water!

 After the "Devil's" bridge you can choose to walk further up the mountain trail to visit a lovely secret café, using a hidden path starting at Dante’s Cave, (apparently this is the cave where Dante got his fiery inspiration)!
 Reaching the café you ring the cow bell for service and are rewarded with one of Miriam’s superb strudels and choice of other mountain delicacies, local cheese and a stunning view of Mt Krn 2,244m in a mini region that might remind you of a mix between Switzerland in Europe and Laos in south east Asia.